AryanKumarNadipally/D.A.I.S.E-Delivery-Autonomous-Intelligent-Sidewalk-Explorer/README.md

 #### 3. RPLIDAR A1 (2D LiDAR Sensor)
 - **Connection to Raspberry Pi**:
-  - **Power Supply**: Connect the LiDAR to a 5V power source.
-  - **Data Connection**: Use a USB to serial adapter to connect the LiDAR to the Raspberry Pi.
+  - **Data and Power Connection**: Connect the LiDAR via USB to the Raspberry Pi.
-    - USB Port on Raspberry Pi to USB connector on LiDAR.

 #### 4. Adafruit Ultimate GPS Breakout Board
 - **Connection to Raspberry Pi**: